| FeaturesEasy to understand output

 text to change colors, but, for the most part, it is white text on a

+black background.
 The Console works, but its simple interface can make it difficult

 to differentiate user input and program output.
 So, rather than using the text-only screen,